-I understood the words, but not the meaning and I was powerless to respond.
+I understood the words, but not the meaning, and I was powerless to respond.
 Culture shapes language, and language shapes culture.
-Often it’s like the proverbial chicken and egg; impossible to discern what came first.
+Often it’s like the proverbial chicken and egg: impossible to discern what came first.
 But since the hottest English debates are raging in America right now, it’s their culture which is shaping our modern English language, a language I’ve studied and loved for years.
-But due to an global online anglophile community, English is now getting increasingly and more rapidly nuanced.
-Terms and acronyms enter modern online parlance at the speed of light–‘caudacity’, ‘becky’, ‘juggalo’ and ‘MGYOW.’
+But due to a global online anglophile community, English is now getting increasingly and more rapidly nuanced.
+Terms and acronyms enter modern online parlance at the speed of light: “caudacity”, “Becky”, “juggalo” and “Men Going Their Own Way” (MGTOW).
 Rarely a day goes past where I don’t have to look up a new word.

-Since the internet is perceived as globally accessible a radical ‘fourth wave’ feminist such as myself is expected to know what’s going on.
+Since the internet is perceived as globally accessible, a radical “fourth wave” feminist such as myself is expected to know what’s going on.
 Often, I don’t.
-It takes me a long time to fully understand the gist of what’s being said, necessitates an urban dictionary open on my browser and background reading to identify who first coined which terms and in what sense.
+It takes me a long time to fully understand the gist of what’s being said, necessitates Urban Dictionary open on my browser, and requires background reading to identify who first coined which terms and in what sense.
 But I do it, because it’s my work and my passion.
-Many more people aren’t in my position, they simply don’t have the time.
+Many more people aren’t in my position.
+They simply don’t have the time.

 You can’t educate with words which don’t mean the same thing or which are not culturally appropriate because it facilitates denial and makes re-education that much harder.

 The online fight for equality brings other complications too; for one, accessibility dictated by how and why national media distribute particular news items.
-The headlines I scanned briefly on Saturday August 12th in between feeding my family and other household commitments, included Angela Merkel’s progress in the run up to the German election, and a suicide bomber killing fifteen in Pakistan.
+The headlines I scanned briefly on Saturday, August 12th, 2017 in between feeding my family and other household commitments included Angela Merkel’s progress in the run-up to the German election, and a suicide bomber killing fifteen in Pakistan.
 I heard about the events in Charlottesville a day later, and only then when an online American feminist suggested that my silence on Charlottesville could be seen as complicity.
 Feminism is intersectional, they said, and my silence was complicity.
-But as I have to repeatedly remind them, Britain is not America, Europe is not the United States.
+But as I have to repeatedly remind them, Britain is not America, and Europe is not the United States.
 There is no such country called Anglostan outside of the internet.

 America is at war.
-I don’t like war but fascism is oppression and as a believer in equality I will fight it.
-But the reason America is able to fight hard, maybe more effectively than the rest of us is only because the intentions of each side are explicitly understood by the other.
+I don’t like war, but fascism is oppression and as a believer in equality I will fight it.
+But the reason America is able to fight hard, maybe more effectively than the rest of us, is only because the intentions of each side are explicitly understood by the other.
 Trump has exposed it all in his unambiguous, racist misogyny.
-There is something to be said for his one syllable simplicity.
-When you can’t understand someone else’s position you cannot fight against it, and neither can you fight for it.
-Other more traditional politicians have known this for years, they cover their true intentions with clever words and lies leaving the public bemused and apathetic.
+There is something to be said for his one-syllable simplicity.
+When you can’t understand someone else’s position, you cannot fight against it, and neither can you fight for it.
+Other more traditional politicians have known this for years.
+Accordingly, they cover their true intentions with clever words and lies, leaving the public bemused and apathetic.

-Fighting the feminist fight in Europe means understanding and adapting to each nation’s differences and our battles have been actively set back by the flood of English discourse and the ensuing cultural erasure which propels its way from across the Atlantic thanks to the ubiquity of the internet.
+Fighting the feminist fight in Europe means understanding and adapting to each nation’s differences.
+Our battles have been actively set back by the flood of English discourse and the ensuing cultural erasure which propels its way from across the Atlantic thanks to the ubiquity of the internet.

 Though America provides certain models which are undoubtedly useful, we need to translate them into the ciphers of our individual cultures and our differently-constructed systems.
-Our own prejudices whilst all rooted in insecurity and entitlement should be described in the language and fought with the culturally nuanced behaviour that can make sustainable changes.
-This will allow us to take progressive steps to create a deeper understanding of how we can eradicate our own unique and heavy legacy of harm.
+Our own prejudices, whilst all rooted in insecurity and entitlement, should be described in our different languages and fought from within the culturally nuanced behaviour that can make sustainable changes.
+This will allow us to take progressive steps to create a deeper understanding of how we can eradicate our own unique and heavy legacies of harm.

 [Featured Image: A photo a person standing in a crowd.
-They have long brown hair.
-They are smiling and the word ‘Slut’ is written on their cheek in green ink.
+They have long brown hair and beige skin.
+They are smiling and the word “Slut” is written on their cheek in green ink.
 They are wearing a dark shirt.
-Next to them is a person with long dark hair.
-They are wearing a purple bra and the world ‘slut’ is written on their cheek in purple ink.
+Next to them is a person who also has long brown hair and beige skin.
+They are wearing a purple bra and the world “slut” is written on their cheek in purple ink.
 Source: Charlotte Cooper]